ioccc-src/winner/1984/mullender/README.md

 ./gentab gentab > g.c
 ```

-NOTE: it is highly unlikely that you will be able to compile and run the output
+NOTE: it is highly unlikely that you will be able to run the output of `gentab`
-of `gentab` but it should at least compile.
+but it should at least compile.

 ## Author's remarks: